Overview of asthma

 - Viral infection

-There are several triggers for those who suffer from asthma.
+There are several triggers for those who suffer from the condition.
 Not everyone is going to have the same triggers, but here are a few that are widely known for triggering asthma:

-- Animals: Animals fur, saliva, skin and urine can all trigger asthma.
+- Animals: Animals fur, saliva, skin and urine.

 - Air Pollutants: This includes the exhaust of cars, smoke, and gases in the atmosphere.

-- Exercise: Jumping into exercise without warming the body up can cause someone to have an asthma attack.
-However, exercise should not be avoided, as this is an essential part of being healthy.
+- Exercise: Jumping into exercise without warming the body up can cause someone to have an attack.
+However, avoid exercise as this is an essential part of being healthy.

-- Food: There are those who suffer from allergies when eating certain foods which can also trigger asthma.
+- Food: There are those who suffer from allergies when eating certain foods which can also trigger the condition.
 These foods usually include nuts, products with yeast, dairy products etc.

 - Hormones: In some cases, puberty can cause asthma as the hormones are changing rapidly.
 The same can be said of women during pregnancy or menopause.

-- Dust mites: if you have allergies and your home is dusty, this can cause asthma too.
+- Dust mites: if you have allergies and your home is dusty, this can cause the condition.
 That is why the person must make sure that their home is dust free.

-- Moulds and fungi: Mould and fungi can both cause asthma attacks, and it is imperative that people do their best to prevent this in their home.
+- Molds and fungi: Mold and fungi can both cause asthma attacks, and it is imperative that people do their best to prevent this in their home.

 - Pollen: During the spring and summer when pollen counts are high, asthma can run high as well.

-- Smoking: this is considered as one of the more aggressive triggers when it comes to asthma.
+- Smoking: this is considered as one of the more aggressive triggers.

 - Weather: damp or humid weather can cause many people to develop asthma and can cause them to have an asthma attack.
 In fact, thunderstorms are known for increasing the pollen count, making asthma more common in those who have this.